 In addition to this, I am a regular contributor and speaker on various platforms including trade fairs and several books.

 Q: How long have you been involved in sleep and how did you get into this field?

 I’ve worked with families for over 30 years.
-Sleep and lack of sleep touches on many aspects in our daily lives.
+Sleep and lack of sleep touch on many aspects of our daily lives.
 It quickly became apparent to me that something we take for granted may impact our wellbeing significantly.